 ]]>

-https://oebdigital.com/why-use-a-broker-for-your-mobile-exit/feed/ 0
+https://oebdigital.com/mobile-app-broker-guide/feed/ 0

 What to Expect When Selling Your App: The Full Processhttps://oebdigital.com/what-to-expect-when-selling-your-app/ https://oebdigital.com/what-to-expect-when-selling-your-app/#respond Wed, 28 Aug 2024 11:54:00 +0000 https://oebdigital.com/?p=907 If you want to know what to expect when selling your app, the honest answer is: it takes longer than you think and pays more than most estimates suggest.
 A founder recently told us she thought it would take two weeks.
 She had clean books and a buyer in mind.
 It took four months.